 In some cases, banks require a minimum deposit to establish the account.
 If your pay comes through direct deposit, you’ll have to redirect your payments to your new account.

 Can I earn money on my checking balance?

 Traditionally, interest was reserved for savings accounts.
 You’d deposit money in that separate account to enjoy higher interest earnings.
 Some banks offer money market options that can boost your interest rates further.

-But as competition has increased, checking accounts now offer competitive interest rates, as well.
-You may need to maintain a minimum balance to qualify, or your interest may be tiered, but some online lenders can offer interest rates that rival what your savings account earns.
+But as competition has increased, checking accounts now offer competitive interest rates as well.
+You may need to maintain a minimum balance to qualify, or your interest may be tiered, but some digital banks can offer interest rates that rival what your savings account earns.